L3viathan/veronique/README.md

 ### Users

 Véronique now has basic support for additional users.
-Non-admin users only have read access, and only to a selected list of verbs.
-That list always includes all internal verbs, and can optionally include others.
-The user can then only see claims of that verb type, e.g. only birth dates.
+Non-admin users can by default only see claims of a built-in type (e.g., root claims, labels, category, ...).

+You can then allow reading of other verbs per user, and also give _write_ access to certain verbs.
+Non-admin users can only create claims of those verbs then, and can only edit claims they themselves have created.

+Users can also be allowed to see a set of allowed queries.
+Pretty much anything else is forbidden.